BernardoGiordano/Checkpoint/README.md

 TuxSH for [TWLSaveTool](https://github.com/TuxSH/TWLSaveTool), from which SPI code has been taken.

+WinterMute and [devkitPro](https://devkitpro.org/) contributors for devkitARM, devkitA64 and [dkp-pacman](https://github.com/devkitPro/pacman/releases).

 All the maintainers for [nx-hbmenu](https://github.com/switchbrew/nx-hbmenu), for all the Switch rendering functions.

 Yellows8 and all the mantainers for [switch-examples](https://github.com/switchbrew/switch-examples).

-[rakujira](https://twitter.com/rakujira) for the awesome Checkpoint icons he provided!
+[rakujira](https://twitter.com/rakujira) for the awesome Checkpoint logos!

 Hikari-chin and all the other testers for their help with testing.